amfairley/memorycards/PATCHNOTES.md

 - Target audience: **User feedback addressed: 3**
     * The target audience is identified as those competing in memory championships
 - Screenshots of features: **Assessor Feedback Addressed: 11**
     * Screenshots of each feature are provided in the [Features](/README.md#features) of the README.md file where they are clearly linked to each user story.
-The decision was taken to not duplicate these screenshots in the TESTING.md file when the user stories are testing as it was deemed they would detract from the information and make the page messy and harder to read.
+The decision was taken to not duplicate these screenshots in the TESTING.md file when the user stories are tested as it was deemed they would detract from the information and make the page messy and harder to read.
 - Deployment information: **Assessor Feedback Addressed: 29, 30, 31, 32, 33, 34, 35**
     * Ensure that the deployment guide covers setting up any necessary accounts or platforms for deployment: Specified a GitHub account is required.
     * Ensure that the deployment guide covers cloning the repository or downloading the application file: Added a screenshot, code excerpt and recommendation for IDE.